LenaWil/git-explain/git-explain.md

 There are also things called forks, which is a fancy name for a copy of a git repo in your own namespace from which you can send merge requests.

+**Important note**: If you fork the project, please add the 2IOA0 group as a reporter in _Project Settings_ (left down) → _Members_.

 ### git fetch

 I forgot about one of the commands: ```git fetch```.
-Git has a possibility to bookmark repo-urls.
-For those repo’s the branches are mirrored to the local git repo on the PC; ```origin/master``` for example is the Git branch on the main repo if you called that main repo ```origin```. ```Git fetch``` refreshes those repos.
+Git has a possibility to bookmark repo-URLs.
+For those repos the branches are mirrored to the local git repo on the PC; ```origin/master``` for example is the Git branch on the main repo if you called that main repo ```origin```. ```Git fetch``` refreshes those repos.

 ## Practical things

 Start by cloning the repo.
 I recommend to use the https url listed at the repo page on Windows, it really doesn’t like SSH keys.
 (And SSH-keys are complicated to set up).
-Also use SourceTree to do so.
+Also, use SourceTree to do so.
-It’s possible to use GitKracken.
+It’s possible to use GitKraken.

 ## GitLab specific stuff

 * Has, like almost all git hosters, built-in pull requests.
-* Has a autobuild (CI/CD) function that runs tests and publishes it as a website that we could potentially use.
+* Has an autobuild (CI/CD) function that runs tests and publishes it as a website that we could potentially use.
 (It’s basically Momotor+website hosting, only you can write the tests now, and not the TU/e staff, and you don’t get a bad grade if your tests fail.)
 * The master branch is restricted by default.
-It e.g. doesn’t allow you use a force push.
+It e.g. doesn’t allow you to use a force push.
 (A push that rewrites history.)
 * If you sent a pull request, and there is a option to allow write access to other people, you should always enable that.
 * Use your username and password of GitLab when asked in SourceTree.
 I think there is a password reminder function somewhere but forgot where. 🤷‍♂️